sandeshkhadka/sandesh.py/README.md

 ## ToDo List

 - [x] Support authentication using username and password
-- [ ] Implement SSL/TLS encryption for secure communication
+- [x] Implement SSL/TLS encryption for secure communication
-- [ ] Add support for MIME to handle attachments and alternative content types
+- [x] Add support for MIME to handle attachments and alternative content types
-- [ ] Support additional authentication mechanisms such as OAuth or API keys
+- [ ] Support Oath and API authentication
 - [ ] Connection Pooling and Asynchronous Delivery